mamnuya/English-to-Java/README.md

   *Type "Set" and the variable name, followed by "to" and the desired long. (ie. Set exampleVariableName to 800)
 - Setting a variable to another variable's value
   *Type "Set" and the variable name, followed by "to" and the desired/existing variable. (ie. Set exampleVariableName to otherVariableName)
-- Setting a variable to a method call (See Method definitions below) *Type "Set" and the variable name, followed by "to" and the method name with parenthesis, including any parameters. (ie. Set exampleVariableName to methodName() OR  Set exampleVariableName to methodName(80) )
+- Setting a variable to a method call (See DEFINING METHODS below) *Type "Set" and the variable name, followed by "to" and the method name with parenthesis, including any parameters. (ie. Set exampleVariableName to methodName() OR  Set exampleVariableName to methodName(80) )
 - Setting a variable to an arithmetic expression
   *Type "Set" and the variable name, followed by "to" and the arithmetic expression.
 The values in the expression may be either variables or longs, and only 2 values are acceptable in the expression.
 Operators supported include: +, -, /, *, and %. (ie. Set exampleVariableName to variableName + 800)